SynfiniDLT/daml-tokenization-toolkit/README.md

 Before running any of the below commands, you need to install Custom Views first.
 This is a library that is being used to continuosly stream events and contracts from the ledger and store them in a queryable database.
 In future, this will most likely be replaced with the Daml Participant Query Store feature.
-To install Custom run:
+To install Custom Views run:

 ```bash
 make install-custom-views